fyne-io/docs.fyne.io/started/index.md

 <div id="install__android" class="hidden">
 <div style="text-align: left" markdown="1">

+Compiling to Android from a desktop computer:

-* To develop apps for Android you will first need to install the tools for your current computer (Windows, macOS or Linux)
+* To develop apps for Android you will first need to install the tools for your current computer (Windows, macOS or Linux).
 * Once complete you will need to install the Android SDK and Android NDK - the recommended approach is to install [Android Studio](https://developer.android.com/studio/index.html) and then go to **Tools > SDK Manager** and from **SDK Tools** install the **NDK (Side by side)** package.
 * Alternatively you can download the [Standalone Android NDK](https://github.com/android/ndk/wiki#supported-downloads) which is a more lean approach.
 Extract the folder and point the `ANDROID_NDK_HOME` environment variable to it.

+Compiling on the Android device itself using Termux (video tutorial can be found [here](https://youtu.be/uGtVjf4_Ivo)):

+* Install [fdroid](https://f-droid.org/) and then install [termux](https://f-droid.org/packages/com.termux/) from there.
+* Open Termux and install Go and Git:
+`pkg install golang git`
+* Install NDK and SDK to termux from [https://github.com/Lzhiyong/termux-ndk](https://github.com/Lzhiyong/termux-ndk) and set environment variables `ANDROID_HOME` and `ANDROID_NDK_HOME` appropriately.

 </div>
 </div>